The World of Strawberry Shortcake: Plot

-Strawberry Shortcake lives in a place called Strawberryland, with her pink calico cat Custard, her house resembles a shortcake.
+Strawberry Shortcake lives in a place called Strawberryland, with her pink calico cat Custard, and her house resembles a strawberry shortcake.
 Her friends – Huckleberry Pie, Blueberry Muffin, Raspberry Tart, Plum Puddin' and toddler Apple Dumplin' – also live close by.
 One morning, during their Market Day, Strawberry's friends discuss plans for her birthday.

 Meanwhile, a tall lanky baker named the Purple Pieman sends his crows, "berry birds", to steal some berries for his pies.
 Strawberry tries shooing the flock away with her broom, but a moving tree helps out as a scarecrow, and she thanks him for helping.
 In desperation, the Pieman heads down to Strawberryland himself to get his supply, dressed as a kind old peddler.

 By noon, Strawberry calls her friends over for lunch, but they leave her behind and go to Lilac Park to prepare for her surprise party.
 Soon after, the disguised Pieman meets her and offers watering cans for sale.
-To his chagrin, Strawberry can't afford to buy a magical one guaranteed to produce strawberries seven feet tall.
+To his chagrin, Strawberry cannot afford to buy a magical one guaranteed to produce strawberries seven feet tall.
 Assisted by Lucky Bug, Huckleberry's ladybug aide, he goes to the Park, where Huckleberry pays for the equipment.

 Strawberry soon arrives at the venue to see her friends, who greet her with "Happy Birthday" and give her a present: the Pieman's watering can.
 The device fails to grow everything and spills over instead, flooding the Park and much of Strawberryland.
 The children are dismayed that the Pieman tricked them for his berry-stealing plot, and soon they harvest every bit of that supply over to him.

 The group travels to the Pie Tin Palace on rafts made of flotsam.
 Landing upon a mud field, they find out from Lucky Bug that Apple Dumplin' ended up at the Palace, and realize they now have no way to rescue her.
 Mr. Sun, the narrator of the story, grants Strawberry a wish.
 She wishes to defeat the Pieman, and a grove of marching trees help her accomplish this, their stomping destroys the palace.
 Afterward, Apple Dumplin' gives him a note demanding that he surrender and do good deeds; he reluctantly does so, giving the toddler and berries back to Strawberry and her friends.
 At the end of the special, Strawberry Shortcake offers him a chance to sell his pies at Strawberry Market, and they become friends.